Let's break down the high-level architecture of a batch auction.

 Driver – coordinates the work of the solver: receives the auction from Autopilot, prepares data for the Engine, processes solutions, evaluates them, sends the solution to Autopilot, and executes it on the blockchain.
 There is open source code.

 Solver Engine – implements order-matching algorithms to find optimal solutions.
 It receives data from the Driver, finds the best execution paths, and returns instructions to achieve the result on-chain.
 Various open-source solvers are available in CoW Protocol solvers.
-However, to win auctions, teams develop their own highly optimized algorithms with private liquidity in their solver engine
+However, to win auctions, teams develop their own highly optimized algorithms with private liquidity in their solver engine.

 The solver's work can be divided into 4 stages: preparation phase, solving phase, finalization and submission, execution (if the solver wins).